dandelany/mrdario/ROADMAP.md

         - To limit "glitching" due to time travel/replay, run remote games with a slight delay compared to local
         - Delay means we must also be able to queue up "future" game actions which arrive faster than the delay

+## `Match` class (or interface?)
+* A Match is a set/collection of games
+    * Multiplayer - best 3 out of 5
+    - Multiplayer only, or is a set of single player games also a Match?
+* Instantiated before GameController, allows user to change game settings before games start
+* For multiplayer game, same settings are used for all (3-5) games

 ### `MatchController` class

 ### GameController rewrite